We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 A cognitive therapist aims to get a person to examine and address their maladaptive thoughts and behaviors to help them reach their goal.

-Humanistic therapy, or person-centered therapy, sees a person as the best resource in understanding themselves.
+Humanistic therapy, or person-centered therapy, sees a person as the best resource for understanding themselves.

 With this approach, a therapist plays a supportive role.
 They provide an emotionally and psychologically safe environment and invite a person to process their experiences and reflect on how these have impacted their self-worth.

-Therapists use various therapy techniques to address issues specific to each child’s needs and those of their family.
+Therapists use various techniques to address issues specific to the needs of each child and their family.
 The therapy technique may depend on the nature of the problem, the child’s age, and other factors.

 The sections below look at some child therapy techniques in more detail.